ralphjenrey/eCommerce/README.md

 ## Deployment

-SNKR-hub is deployed on Vercel, a popular platform for hosting web applications.
+M.R.
+Shop is deployed on Vercel, a popular platform for hosting web applications.

 ## Contributing